top of page

 • Fine and gross motor coordination

-Charlotte doesn’t currently offer clinic-based OT or Functional Capacity Assessments, as her focus is on outdoor, horse-based sessions.
+Charlotte does not currently offer Functional Capacity Assessments, as her focus is on therapeutic support through movement, connection, and meaningful activity.

 Maths, Literacy and Communication Education with Horses